Michael4933/CapImagine/README.md

-# CapImagine
-Official Implementation of Imagination Helps Visual Reasoning, But Not Yet in Latent Space
+# Imagination Helps Visual Reasoning, But Not Yet in Latent Space

 ## 🔍Abstract
 Latent visual reasoning aims to mimic human's *imagination* process by meditating through hidden states of Multimodal Large Language Models.